ZenkoSan/TreeOfSavior-en-research/Interface Limits & Typesetting.md

 <img src="https://raw.githubusercontent.com/ensata/TreeOfSavior-en-research/master/interface%20research/tooltip%20with%201%20nl.jpg" align="middle" height="96" >

-* [Dialogue Boxes](https://raw.githubusercontent.com/ensata/TreeOfSavior-en-research/master/interface%20research/dialogue.jpg) - **90 characters and 5 lines,** but oddly enough, there's a **hardcoded line break at 120.** Very lone lines will continue into a new box.
+* [Dialogue Boxes](https://raw.githubusercontent.com/ensata/TreeOfSavior-en-research/master/interface%20research/dialogue.jpg) - **90 characters and 5 lines,** but oddly enough, there's a **hardcoded line break at 120.** Very long lines will continue into a new box.
 After comparing it to an older screenshot from imc, it looks like **the font size has been raised.**

 <img src="https://raw.githubusercontent.com/ensata/TreeOfSavior-en-research/master/interface%20research/dialogue.jpg" align="middle" height="192" >